A homeowner installs an electric radiant floor – a type of electric heater – in his home

 You can install infrared heating panels on your ceiling or walls.
 These electric heaters direct heat to the floor then radiate to the air, meaning all corners and surfaces in your house will be warm throughout the day or whenever you need that extra heat.

 Infrared heating panels are 100% efficient.
 They convert all the energy served into heat usable for your home.
 If you put in 100 kilowatts of electricity, you’ll get 100 kW of heat.
-No wastage.

 Advantages of Infrared Heating Panels